top of page

 RESTORATION IN ACTION

-The history of this cove is a history of loss.
+The recent history of this cove is a history of loss.
 Logging stripped much of its botanical diversity, and what returned wasn't always what belonged here.
 Part of our work is slower than medicine-making - it's the patient, decades-long work of reintroduction.

-We have actively brought back native populations that belong in these mountain coves but were lost to previous land use -:
+We have actively brought back native populations that belong in these mountain coves but were lost to previous land use:

 • The Ramps Colony - over 300 individuals reintroduced to establish a permanent, non-harvested stand